gfagerlind/jenkins-opinionated/README.md

 This includes:
 * Creating multiple jobs,
 * Running multiple jenkins instances,
-* Writing or using more exotic plugins.
+* Writing or using more exotic plugins,
+* Having jobs triggering other jobs, or jobs triggering the same job with updated parameters.

 Also - don't forget to _pin_ or _freeze_ them to a specific version, so you can get the exact environment back.